Praewpi/Fullstack/README.md

-# Full stack web development course exercises
+# Full stack web development course exercises.

+The code is part of an exercise from the course available at https://fullstackopen.com/